DAWS80-Pavan/learn-shell/README.md

 Hello world

-we are going to learn bash shell scripting
+we are going to learn bash shell scripting,